An Alabama city's ex-finance director pleads guilty to embezzling nearly $1M

 U.S. District Judge Anna Manasco scheduled sentencing for Feb.
 26 of next year.

-The U.S. Attorney's Office for the Northern District of Alabama and Spina did not immediately respond to emails from The Associated Press seeking comment and further information on possible sentencing ranges.
+The U.S. Attorney's Office for the Northern District of Alabama did not immediately respond to emails seeing comment and further information on possible sentencing ranges.
+However, under federal law, wire fraud is punishable by up to 20 years in prison, three years of supervised release, and $250,000 in fines.

+In an email, Spina said the actual sentence will be “determined by a calculation of the sentence guidelines and other factors which will not be determined until the sentencing date."

 Burgett was arrested earlier this year in connection with the case.